What Is Gastric Bypass Surgery?

 Other Types of Weight Loss Surgery

-Gastric banding is the least invasive form of weight loss surgery.
-If necessary, the procedure can often be completely reversed.
+If necessary, the procedure can often be reversed.
 Gastric banding is also less likely to cause nutritional problems.
 It usually results in less weight loss than gastric bypass surgery.

-This type of surgery combines "stomach stapling" with gastric banding.
-Because of its higher complication rate and lower rates of weight loss, vertical banded gastroplasty is rarely performed today.
+- Vertical banded gastroplasty combines stomach stapling with gastric banding.
+Because of its higher complication rate and lower rates of weight loss, it’s rarely done.

-Since more of the small intestine is bypassed, even fewer calories can be absorbed.
-This surgery is difficult to perform, and often leads to nutritional problems.
-Biliopancreatic diversion only accounts for about 5% of all U.S. weight loss surgeries.
+- Biliopancreatic diversion is similar to the Roux-en-Y gastric bypass, except the surgeon reconnects the stomach pouch to a portion of the small intestine that's much farther down (the ileum).
+Since more of the small intestine is bypassed, you absorb even fewer calories.
+This surgery is difficult to do and often leads to nutritional problems.
+This procedure accounts for only about 5% of all U.S. weight loss surgeries.